 Implementation of summit decisions

-Summits are convened upon approval by the NAC at the level of Permanent Representatives (or Ambassadors) or foreign and defence ministers.
+Summits are convened upon approval by the NAC at the level of Permanent Representatives (or Ambassadors) or Foreign and Defence Ministers.
 They are usually called on an ad-hoc basis, as required by the evolving political and security situation.

-In recent years, summit locations have held some thematic significance.
+In recent times, summit locations have held some thematic significance.
 For example, the Washington Summit of 1999 commemorated the 50th anniversary of the signing of the North Atlantic Treaty in that city.
 Istanbul – which hosted a summit meeting in 2004 – connects Europe and Asia and is where the Alliance launched the Istanbul Cooperation Initiative.
 This initiative is intended to foster linkages between NATO and the broader Middle East.

 The first time that Heads of State and Government from NATO countries met was at the actual signing ceremony of the North Atlantic Treaty on 4 April 1949, but this was not a summit meeting.
 The first summit meeting was held eight years later, in Paris in 1957.
 Subsequent summits have since occurred at key junctures in the history of the Alliance.
 Below, all official NATO summits are listed in reverse chronological order.

 Madrid, 29-30 June 2022

-NATO leaders adopted a new Strategic Concept, agreed a more proactive posture to bolster responsiveness, readiness and combat power, and took measures to strengthen NATO’s deterrence and defence in the long term.
-In the context of Russia’s war on Ukraine, they reiterated NATO’s continued support to Ukraine and to other partners at risk.
-They reaffirmed NATO’s Open Door Policy and officially invited Finland and Sweden to join NATO.
-They engaged with partners in the Asia-Pacific region to increase cooperation and focused on challenges from the south, including terrorism and the world food crisis caused by Russia’s war on Ukraine.
-Allies committed to investing more in defence, to boosting resilience and to integrating cross-cutting issues such as technological innovation, climate change, human security and Women, Peace and Security across the Alliance’s core tasks.
+NATO Leaders adopted a new Strategic Concept, agreed a more proactive posture to bolster responsiveness, readiness and combat power, and took measures to strengthen NATO's deterrence and defence in the long term.
+In the context of Russia's war on Ukraine, they reiterated NATO's continued support to Ukraine and to other partners at risk.
+They reaffirmed NATO's Open Door Policy and officially invited Finland and Sweden to join NATO.
+They engaged with partners in the Indo-Pacific region to increase cooperation and focused on challenges from the south, including terrorism and the world food crisis caused by Russia's war on Ukraine.
+Allies committed to investing more in defence, to boosting resilience and to integrating cross-cutting issues such as technological innovation, climate change, human security and Women, Peace and Security across the Alliance's core tasks.

 Brussels, 24 March 2022

-Addressing the consequences of Russia’s unprovoked war on Ukraine, Allied leaders agreed to reset NATO’s longer-term deterrence and defence posture across all domains - land, sea, air, cyber and space.
-They reaffirmed the unity and resolve in their determination to oppose Russia’s aggression, aid the government and people of Ukraine, and defend the security of all Allies.
+Addressing the consequences of Russia's unprovoked war on Ukraine, Allied Leaders agreed to reset NATO's longer-term deterrence and defence posture across all domains – land, sea, air, cyber and space.
+They reaffirmed the unity and resolve in their determination to oppose Russia's aggression, aid the government and people of Ukraine, and defend the security of all Allies.

 Virtual extraordinary summit, 25 February 2022

-NATO leaders unanimously condemned Russia’s full-scale invasion of Ukraine - the gravest threat to Euro-Atlantic security in decades - and reiterated their support to Ukraine.
+NATO Leaders unanimously condemned Russia's full-scale invasion of Ukraine – the gravest threat to Euro-Atlantic security in decades – and reiterated their support to Ukraine.
 They also stated that they would make all deployments necessary to ensure strong and credible deterrence and defence across the Alliance, now and in the future.

 Brussels, 14 June 2021

-NATO leaders agreed a set of proposals under the NATO 2030 reform agenda to strengthen the Alliance as a forum for political consultations; reinforce collective defence through increased readiness, modernised capabilities and more investment; and develop Alliance-wide resilience objectives to make societies less vulnerable to attack and coercion.
-A plan to boost transatlantic innovation, including with a new “defence accelerator” to foster cooperation, was adopted, as well as measures to uphold the rules-based international order, such as deepening partnerships and plans to step up training and capacity-building for partners.
-Leaders also agreed to address the security consequences of climate change and develop NATO’s next Strategic Concept in time for the next summit in 2022.
+NATO Leaders agreed a set of proposals under the NATO 2030 reform agenda to strengthen the Alliance as a forum for political consultations; reinforce collective defence through increased readiness, modernised capabilities and more investment; and develop Alliance-wide resilience objectives to make societies less vulnerable to attack and coercion.
+A plan to boost transatlantic innovation, including with a new "defence accelerator" to foster cooperation, was adopted, as well as measures to uphold the rules-based international order, such as deepening partnerships and plans to step up training and capacity-building for partners.
+Leaders also agreed to address the security consequences of climate change and develop NATO's next Strategic Concept in time for the next summit in 2022.

 Brussels, 11-12 July 2018